Who needs to register as a home improvement contractor?

 Any one, or any company, that solicits, bids on, or performs residential contracting as a contractor or subcontractor on an existing one to four unit owner-occupied primary residence in Massachusetts.

-Residential contracting is defined in the law as: "The reconstruction, alteration, renovation, repair, modernization, conversion, improvement, removal, demolition or construction of an addition to any pre-existing building containing at least one but not more than four dwelling units, which building thereof is used or designed to be used as a residence or dwelling unit, or to structures which are adjacent to such residence or building."
+Residential contracting is defined in the law as: "The renovation, repair, improvement, demolition or construction of an addition to any pre-existing building containing at least one to four dwelling units."

 If the work you do fits this description then you need to be registered unless you fall into an exempted category.